EEG-based Graph-guided Domain Adaptation for Robust Cross-Session Emotion Recognition: Related Work

-\Gls{jsfa} introduces a joint sample and feature importance assessment framework for EEG-based emotion recognition by integrating self-paced learning with feature self-weighting into a least-squares regression model \cite{li2024enhanced}.
-The self-paced mechanism adaptively down-weights low-quality or noisy EEG samples.
+Building upon the idea of adaptive weighting, \Gls{jsfa} proposes a joint sample and feature importance assessment framework that integrates self-paced learning with feature self-weighting into a least-squares regression formulation \cite{li2024enhanced}.
+By progressively emphasizing high-quality EEG samples and down-weighting noisy or ambiguous ones, JSFA improves robustness against data variability and enhances emotion recognition performance.

-Graph-based semi-supervised learning has been widely explored to exploit the intrinsic structural relationships among EEG samples. \Gls{ogssl} proposes a unified framework that jointly learns an optimal graph structure and infers emotional labels for unlabeled EEG samples, enabling mutual reinforcement between graph construction and semi-supervised classification \cite{peng2022ogssl}.
+From a semi-supervised perspective, \Gls{ogssl} presents an optimal graph-coupled semi-supervised learning framework that jointly learns an adaptive similarity graph and infers labels for unlabeled EEG samples within a unified optimization objective \cite{peng2022ogssl}.
+The mutual reinforcement between graph construction and label propagation allows OGSSL to effectively exploit both labeled and unlabeled data for emotion recognition.

-\Gls{sragl} proposes a semi-supervised regression framework with adaptive graph learning for cross-session EEG-based emotion recognition \cite{sha2023semi}.
-It jointly estimates the emotional labels of unlabeled samples and learns a sample similarity graph within a unified optimization process, allowing the graph structure and label inference to mutually reinforce each other.
-By iteratively updating the regression model and graph adjacency matrix, SRAGL aims to capture the intrinsic relationships among EEG samples and improve emotion recognition performance across sessions.
+Similarly, \Gls{sragl} proposes a semi-supervised regression framework with adaptive graph learning for cross-session EEG-based emotion recognition \cite{sha2023semi}.
+By formulating emotion recognition as a semi-supervised regression problem and iteratively updating the sample similarity graph, SRAGL allows the regression model and graph structure to mutually reinforce each other, leading to improved generalization across sessions.

-\Gls{gasdls} proposes a graph-adaptive semi-supervised discriminative subspace learning framework for EEG-based emotion recognition \cite{jin2023graph}.
-It jointly learns a discriminative subspace by minimizing intra-class scatter while preserving local sample relationships through an adaptively constructed maximum-entropy graph.
-The graph learning, subspace projection, and pseudo-label estimation are tightly coupled within a unified optimization process, enabling mutual reinforcement between structural modeling and label inference.
-However, the iterative updating of neighborhood relationships may introduce graph instability, particularly in noisy or cross-session EEG scenarios.
+\Gls{gasdsl} introduces a graph-adaptive semi-supervised discriminative subspace learning framework that learns a low-dimensional discriminative representation while preserving local sample relationships through an adaptively constructed maximum-entropy graph \cite{jin2023graph}.
+Although GASDSL effectively integrates graph learning, subspace projection, and pseudo-label estimation, the tight coupling among these components may lead to instability, particularly in noisy or cross-session EEG scenarios.